gmy-/getting-and-cleaning-data/README.md

 ## External Dependencies

-The code uses 'dplyr' package to simplify the operations with data frames.
+The code uses 'dplyr' package to simplify operations with data frames.

+## Execution

+In order to work correctly the code requires the original data set to be placed in the "UCI HAR Dataset" directory.
+To achieve this you should extract the original archive "getdata-projectfiles-UCI HAR Dataset.zip" to the current working directory.

+The tidy data set, which is created in the step 5 of the assignment instructions, is stored in step5dataset.txt in the current working directory.

 ## The Logic Behind The Code